-3.3 Description of the Selected Project
+3.2 Description of the Selected Project

-The environmental impact statement shall describe all of the known and foreseeable characteristics associated with the alternative means selected.
-This description shall include the activities, temporary and permanent structures as well as the work planned during the various phases of the project, namely the construction, operation, maintenance, foreseeable modifications as well as, where applicable, the abandonment, decommissioning and restoration of the sites related to all of the project's components.
+The environmental impact statement shall describe the known and foreseeable characteristics associated with the selected project.
+This description shall include the activities, temporary and permanent structures as well as the work planned during the various phases of the project, namely the construction, operation, maintenance, foreseeable modifications as well as, where applicable, the abandonment, decommissioning and reclamation of the sites related to all of the project's components.

-The proponent shall provide maps of the following project's components on an appropriate scale and where applicable, indicating how they integrate with the existing works, how it relates to CFB Suffield, the National Wildlife Area, local communities, and valued environmental components (e.g., water bodies, vegetation, soils, wildlife habitat, wetlands, cultural and archaeological sites and traditional land use areas):
+The proponent shall provide maps of the following project components on an appropriate scale and where applicable, indicating how they integrate with the existing works, and how they relate to CFB Suffield, the National Wildlife Area, local communities, and valued environmental components (e.g., water bodies, vegetation, soils, wildlife habitat, wetlands, cultural and archaeological sites and traditional land use areas):

-- temporary structures; - geologic formations from which natural gas may be produced; - gas pools or zone of production; - existing and proposed drilling and production sites, processing/treatment facilities; - existing and proposed buildings and infrastructure (roads, pipelines, compressor facilities, communications and utilities); - existing and proposed transportation and access routes (both designated and unplanned/unofficial); - existing and proposed storage and containment structures such as tanks, berms and retention ponds; - existing and proposed water sources and drilling mud fluid sources; - aggregate resources and other road construction material required and onsite availability; - existing and proposed waste storage areas and disposal sites;
+- temporary structures; - gas pools or zone of production; - existing and proposed drilling and production sites, processing/treatment facilities; - existing and proposed buildings and infrastructure (roads, pipelines, compressor facilities, communications and utilities); - existing and proposed transportation and access routes; - existing and proposed storage and containment structures such as tanks, berms and retention ponds; - existing and proposed water sources; - aggregate resources and other road construction material required and onsite availability; - existing and proposed waste storage areas and disposal sites;

-The proponent shall describe the above components and, without limiting themselves thereto, the following components:
+The proponent shall describe the above components and other components, including the following: